AntheSevenants/gij-bent/README.md

 4. `4-gender-detect.py`: used to guess the gender of tweet authors.
 Outputs to a separate gender information dataset.
 5. `5-correct.py`: used to find incorrectly retrieved tweets.
 Outputs a meta information dataset.
 6. `6-merge.py`: used to merge all datasets together and filter wrong tweets.
 Outputs a final dataset.
+7. `7-anonymise.py`: used to anonymise the dataset so it can be shared without personal data.
+Outputs the anonymised final dataset.

 ## Statistical analysis